Charlie Brown: 1940s–1950s

+First appearance of a "Charlie Brown" from the May 30, 1948 strip of Li'l Folks.

 The character's name was first used on May 30, 1948, in an early Schulz comic strip titled Li'l Folks.
 The character made his official debut in the first Peanuts comic strip on October 2, 1950.
 The strip features Charlie Brown walking by, as two other children named Shermy and Patty look at him.
 Shermy refers to him as "Good Ol' Charlie Brown" as he passes by, but then immediately reveals his hatred toward him once he is gone on the last panel.
 In the very early days of the strip, Charlie Brown was explicitly identified as being four years old; he would age very slowly over the next several years, being old enough to attend elementary school by the 1960s.
 During the strip's early years, Charlie Brown was much more impish and lighthearted and not the dour defeatist he would soon become.
 He was something of a smart-aleck and would often play pranks and jokes on the other characters.
 On December 21, 1950, his signature zig-zag pattern first appeared on his formerly plain T-shirt.
 By April 25, 1952, his T-shirt was changed to a polo shirt with a collar and the zig-zag.
-On the March 6, 1951, strip, Charlie Brown first appears to play baseball, as he was warming up before telling Shermy that they can start the game; however, he was the catcher and not yet the pitcher and manager of his team.
+On the March 6, 1951 strip, Charlie Brown first appears to play baseball, as he was warming up before telling Shermy that they can start the game; however, he was the catcher and not yet the pitcher and manager of his team.